Ezhuthachan (caste)

-Ezhuthachan (എഴുത്തച്ഛൻ, ISO), also known as Kadupattar (കടുപട്ടർ, ISO) is a caste native to the Indian state of Kerala.
+Ezhuthachan (എഴുത്തച്ഛൻ, ISO), also known as Kadupattar (കടുപട്ടർ, ISO), is a caste native to the Indian state of Kerala.
 (Note: Kadupattan sometimes referred to as Kadupottan(Member of Kadupotta clan), It is the combination of place names Kaduru and Pottalakkare(Also known as Patancheru).)
 It is classified as an Other Backward Class by the Government of India under its system of positive discrimination.

-They mainly belong to the districts of Thrissur, Palakkad, Malappuram and Kozhikode of Kerala, and also have presence in other parts of India.
-There are more people in the teaching sector in the community.
-Ezhuthachan is a caste who have teaching as a traditional profession.
-There is an organization representing the community as Ezhuthachan Samajam.
+They mainly belong to the districts of Thrissur, Palakkad, Malappuram, and Kozhikode in Kerala, and are also present in other parts of India.
+The traditional profession of the Ezhuthachan caste is teaching.
+The community is represented by an organization known as the Ezhuthachan Samajam.

 Genesis

 There are two main beliefs about the origin of the Kadupattan people.1.
-Pattar(Bhattar) Brahmins who were boycotted from Kadu village of medieval Chola, Pandya region, Due to the introduction of Buddhism.
-From the Zamorin's Kovilakam (Ambadi Kovilakam) the elder Thamburatti(Senior princess) asserted the title Ezhuthachan and assigned as village school master.2.
-A Jain guild, who was prominent in teaching, came to Kerala and became Village school teachers.
+Pattar (Bhattar) Brahmins who were boycotted from Kadu village in the medieval Chola–Pandya region due to the introduction of Buddhism.
+From the Zamorin's Kovilakam (Ambadi Kovilakam), the elder Thamburatti (senior princess) asserted the title Ezhuthachan and assigned them as village schoolmasters.2.
+A Jain guild that was prominent in teaching came to Kerala and became village school teachers.
 With the influence of the Bhakthi movement, they came under Hinduism.

 History

-The Kaduru (In present Karnataka) of the Western Ganga dynasty was a Jainite settlement; From 8th to 10th centuries Jainism was the prominent religion in the Western Ganga dynasty.
-From 9th to 13th centuries today's the Patancheru or Pottalakkare in Telangana was the principal Jain hub in South India.
+The Kaduru (in present-day Karnataka) of the Western Ganga dynasty was a Jain settlement.
+From the 8th to the 10th centuries, Jainism was the prominent religion in the Western Ganga dynasty.
+From the 9th to the 13th centuries, present-day Patancheru, or Pottalakkare, in Telangana was the principal Jain hub in South India.
 In Jainism, there was a tradition of using the province name once abandoned as clan name.
-Evidence suggests that Kadupattan was a Jain guild that formed Kaduru and Patancheru which was prominent in the teaching profession.
+Evidence suggests that Kadupattan was a Jain guild that formed Kaduru and Patancheru and was prominent in the teaching profession.

-After the twelfth century, Prominence of Jainism in South India decreased significantly, Many followers of Jainism abandoned their settlements and moved to the south (Today's Tamil Nadu).
-Kadupattigal one among thirteenth century rulers of the southern Arcot who were present on the banks of Kaveri River should have been the ancestors of Ezhuthachan(Kadupattan).
+After the twelfth century, the prominence of Jainism in South India decreased significantly.
+Many followers of Jainism abandoned their settlements and moved south to present-day Tamil Nadu.
+Kadupattigal, one among the thirteenth-century rulers of the southern Arcot region who were present on the banks of the Kaveri River, should have been the ancestors of Ezhuthachan (Kadupattan).
 (Note: There are mentions about Kadupattigal in South Indian Inscriptions.
 Who had marriage alliance with Pallava King, Who made donation to temples like Apatsahayesvarar Temple, Thirumarperu Manikandeswarar Temple, Vedaranyeswarar temple, Mahalingeswarar Temple etc., And About prime minister of Nandivarman II who bore the title Kadupattigal Tamilapperaraiyan (Feudatories of pallava kingdom also had this title).)

-Wars that took place during the course of thirteenth and fourteenth centuries (Sadayavarman Sundara Pandyan I and Kakatiya, Delhi Sultanate), Caused Kadupattans came to Kerala through the path which was present from banks of Kaveri through the Nilgiri mountains, and with the influence of the Bhakti movement they were Hinduised as Vaishnava(Ramanuja), Shaiva and Shaktheya; In Occupation Ezhuthachan (Village school master), Teachers who practiced Shakthi worship became known as Gurukkal.
-Historian K. Balakrishna Kurup concludes history of Ezhuthachan(Kadupattan) caste as this.
+Wars that took place during the thirteenth and fourteenth centuries, involving Sadayavarman Sundara Pandyan I, the Kakatiyas, and the Delhi Sultanate, caused Kadupattans to come to Kerala through a route that ran from the banks of the Kaveri through the Nilgiri mountains.
+Under the influence of the Bhakti movement, they were Hinduised as Vaishnavas (Ramanuja), Shaivas, and Shaktheyas.
+In the occupation of Ezhuthachan (village schoolmaster), teachers who practised Shakti worship became known as Gurukkal.
+Historian K. Balakrishna Kurup concludes the history of the Ezhuthachan (Kadupattan) caste in this manner.